iiAviator/OpenSourcePython/README.md

 ﻿# Open Source Python
 This repository contains a compilation of resources that you can use to learn Python 3.
 Completely online, completely free.
 Please keep in mind that none of these resources are *mine*.
 Its also important to note that the some of the courses are paid, but are *free* to audit.
+Some of the resources provided under aren't courses or cannot be classified as "open source".
+But they should have a free option, that lets you access the course materials.

+Note: You **do not** need to follow the prerequisities exactly, they are just recommendations.

 Note: This project was inspired from [ForrestKnight's open source cs](https://github.com/ForrestKnight/open-source-cs), open source cs is a project that focuses on generic computer science.
 This project focuses on Python.

-## Courses:
+## Essentials:
 Please note that you don't have to follow the prerequisites and the order of the courses.
 You can check the actual course for the recommended prerequisities.

-These are the beginner courses to get you started on Python:
+### Beginner:

+Here are some Beginner Courses:

 | Course | School | Time | Prerequisites |
 | ------ | ------ | ------ | ------ |